Restaurant in Paris, France

 The Drinks Program

 The database does not include a detailed breakdown of the drinks list at Caïus, so specific wine or cocktail claims would be speculation.
-What the €€ pricing tier and creative cuisine format suggest is a wine list oriented toward accessibility rather than prestige collecting , functional pairings at prices that do not undo the value of the food ticket.
+What the €€ pricing tier and creative cuisine format suggest is a wine list oriented toward accessibility rather than prestige collecting, functional pairings at prices that do not undo the value of the food ticket.
 If a serious wine program is your priority, Le Gabriel at La Réserve Paris or Blanc operate at a different level of cellar depth.
 At Caïus, the drinks are leading treated as a complement to the food rather than a destination in themselves.
-Ask the floor team for their recommendation by the glass , at this price tier, that usually reflects where the list is strongest.
+Ask the floor team for their recommendation by the glass, at this price tier, that usually reflects where the list is strongest.

 What to Expect as a First-Timer

 The 17th arrondissement is a residential neighbourhood, not a dining destination in the way that the 6th or 8th are.
-That is a feature, not a flaw: the room will be occupied largely by Parisians rather than tourists, and the pace tends to reflect a local lunch or dinner rhythm.
-Dress smartly but without anxiety , at €€, the expectation is neat rather than formal.
+That is a feature, not a flaw: the room will be occupied largely by Parisians rather than tourists, the pace tends to reflect a local lunch or dinner rhythm.
+Dress smartly but without anxiety, at €€, the expectation is neat rather than formal.
 Paris creative restaurants at this level do not impose jacket requirements, but turning up in sportswear would be out of place.

 If you are travelling from central Paris, the 17th is direct to reach by metro.
-Budget for a meal that takes its time without being drawn-out , creative menus at this level typically run two to three courses at lunch, with more options at dinner.
+Budget for a meal that takes its time without being drawn-out, creative menus at this level typically run two to three courses at lunch, with more options at dinner.

 For first-timers to Paris more broadly, Caïus makes a good case for eating outside the obvious arrondissements.
 The full Paris restaurants guide covers the range from budget to three-star if you are building a wider itinerary.